 (3) The requirement in subsection (2) to file a memorandum of the provisions of the adoption plan does not apply where an application will be made for the Court to dispense with the requirement for an adoption plan.

-63. Intervention by Director-General or other persons in applications for adoption orders
+63. Intervention by CEO or other persons in applications for adoption orders

 (1) In proceedings for an application for an adoption order, any person may apply for leave to intervene in the proceedings and the Court may make an order entitling the person to intervene in the proceedings.

-(2) The Director-General may intervene in the proceedings for an application for an adoption order in relation to a child.
+(2) The CEO may intervene in the proceedings for an application for an adoption order in relation to a child.

 (3) A person who, under subsection (1) or (2), intervenes in proceedings, is to be treated as a party to the proceedings with all the rights, duties and liabilities of a party, unless the Court otherwise orders.

+[Section 63 amended by No. 34 of 2004 s.
+251.]

 64. Evidence on application for adoption order

 On an application for an adoption order, the Court may —